OpenMDAO/dymos/docs/source/user_guide/phases/objective.rst

 .. note::

     Many optimizers do not support multiple objective functions.
-When constructing a composite objective you man need to form the objective as an output of a component in your ODE system.
+When constructing a composite objective you may need to form the objective as an output of a component in your ODE system.

 Second, unlike typical OpenMDAO problems where the `index` can be used to effectively specify the first or last value of a variable, optimal control problems have two competing notions of index: